What's Next For Gold Following FOMC?

 Safe Havens and Alternatives

 The chart below shows that the real interest rates have recently spiked, which has corresponded with a decline in gold prices.
-In addition, the USDJPY currency pair has risen (a rising USDJPY means that gold is strengthening versus the yen).
+In addition, the USDJPY currency pair has risen (a rising USDJPY means gold is strengthening versus the yen).
 One can see the obvious correlation between gold, real interest rates and the dollar-yen currency pair.
-While we don't believe that this chart predicts a nearby fall in gold prices, it does look a little ominous.
+While we don't believe this chart predicts a nearby fall in gold prices, it does look a little ominous.
 Gold bulls will definitely want to see some deterioration in real rates and the USDJPY in the week ahead.

-We have several over-bought and over-sold indicators that we update daily for our Premium subscribers.
+We have several overbought and oversold indicators that we update daily for our Premium subscribers.
 Thanks for any feedback below.
-If you liked this article, please hit the follow button above!
+If you liked this article, please hit the "Follow" button above!

-Note all charts were created on the TradingView website, and the tables were created by Viking Analytics if not otherwise credited.
+Note: All charts were created on the TradingView website, and the tables were created by Viking Analytics if not otherwise credited.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a short position in GLD over the next 72 hours.